Truby King: Legacy

-In Australia a number of maternal childhood centres in the 20's, 30's, and 40's were named after Truby King such as Coburg and Dandenong (both in Melbourne).
+Truby King's and Plunket's approaches gained popularity in Australia resulting in the establishment of the Australian Mothercraft Society and the Karitane Mothercraft Home in 1924 in Coogee, Sydney.
+A number of maternal childhood centres in the 20's, 30's, and 40's were named after Truby King such as Coburg and Dandenong (both in Melbourne).
 One such centre, in the Melbourne suburb of Coburg is now a heritage listed building.
+Karitane centres have continued to operate in Australia since 1923.

+His baby care methods found favour in post-war Britain at least until the 1950s and featured, controversially, in the 2007 Channel 4 documentary series, Bringing Up Baby, which compared it with the 1960s Benjamin Spock and the 1970s Continuum concept.